Lund, Nevada

 Lund is a small town and census-designated place in White Pine County, Nevada, United States.
 The population of Lund as of 2020 was 211.

-Etymology
+Toponymy

-Lund was named for Anthon H. Lund, a Mormon church official.
+When members from the Church of Jesus Christ of Latter-day Saint the Lund was named for Anthon H. Lund, a Mormon church official.
+Before the advent of the LDS people, the town site and spring were named for Tom Plane, an earlier occupant.